fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 git add README.md
 git commit -m "first commit"

-# when ready, create empty repo on Github, then add as a remote
+# when ready, go to Github and create empty repo.
+# then add as a remote
 git remote add origin https://github.com/fuzzylogicxx/dummy.git

 # push up, passing -u to set the remote branch as the default upstream branch our local branch will track